SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `Rodas4P` - A 4th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant.
 4th order on linear parabolic problems and 3rd order accurate on nonlinear parabolic problems (as opposed to lower if not corrected).
+- `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant.

 #### Extra Options